vahidrsj/Cryptocurrency/README.md

   - [Docker](#docker)
 ## Prerequisites

-For compiling and building you need the following:
+For compiling and building you need:

 - [Visual Studio 2022 (Latest version)](https://visualstudio.microsoft.com/) installed on your development machine.